raineorshine/npm-check-updates/README.md

 - 1.0
   - Find and upgrade dependencies maintaining existing versioning policy in package.json

-How new package dependency updates are determined
+How dependency updates are determined
 --------------

 - Direct dependencies will be increased to the latest available version: